qi116/Hello_World_Hackathon/README.md

 ## Features

-- Configure the planner for many popular currencies
 - Allows for the user to modify the time period that the budget spans
 - Interactive user interface allows for input of spending for time period
 - Updates budget remaining as user inputs money spent